 iii) visual – analysing visual characteristics of images associated with hashtags (over time), and

 iv) grammars of hashtags – looking at forms of hashtag use: positioning/alignment, double sense hashtags*, hijacked hashtags, hate hashtag.

 This project thus explored visual methodologies (Rose, 2016) in order to grasp the logic and structures of hashtag engagement (production, circulation, actors, generated content), drawing the rise of political polarization in Brazil as a case study (see the project pitch slides and final presentation).
 In addition, the project took into account ways to include the ordinary voice along the right and left wing protests of March 2016 in Brazil.
-We explored new visual methods such as relying on Google Vision API to analyse label-image and tag-image networks, we also used Cortex to conduct text analysis, and finally we adopted Raw graphics and ImageSorter to facilitate the analysis of the visual culture of the dominant voices of the protests.
+We explored new visual methods such as relying on Google Vision API to analyse label-image and tag-image networks, we also used Cortex to conduct text analysis, and finally, we adopted Raw graphics and ImageSorter to facilitate the analysis of the visual culture of the dominant voices of the protests.

 * Omena, J.J. et al. (forthcoming).
 Visualising Hashtag Engagement on Instagram

 Rose, Gillian.
 2016.
 Visual Methodologies.
 4th Edition.
 UK: Open University.